 The Lancashire Fire and Rescue website contains information Wholetime Recruitment or www.lancsfirerescue.org.uk

-Yes, if you registered, the system will have retained your previous application form and you can view this.
+Yes you will need to submit a new application form.
+The form may have changed since you last applied. if you registered with Blue Octopus, the system will have retained your previous application form and you can view this if you want to use some of the same evidence.
 If you chose not to register the system will not have retained your previous application form.

-As at 1.7.2018, a trainee firefighter who commences a wholetime recruit’s course will commence on a salary of £22,908.
-On successful completion of the wholetime recruits course, the individual will progress to being in development on a salary of £23,862.
-Further to additional training and on achieving competency (this may take up to a maximum of 2 years) the salary will increase to £30,533.
+As at 1.7.22, a trainee firefighter who commences a wholetime recruit’s course will commence on a salary of £25,884.
+On successful completion of the wholetime recruits course, the individual will progress to being in development on a salary of £26,962.
+Further to additional training and on achieving competency (this may take up to a maximum of 2 years) the salary will increase to (currently) £34,501.
 Additional allowances are paid depending on the working shift system adopted.